 During the quarter, the Company closed its bought deal financing.
-Under the bought deal, the Company issued 12,689,675 common shares for net proceeds of \$86,661 after accounting for underwriting, legal and other costs.
-The Company plans to use the proceeds primarily to fund International strategic investments, including direct investment, construction or acquisition of production facilities in new markets, located in federal legal markets (specifically excluding the United States), all related to cannabis production facilities; strategic investments to enhance the Company's product offerings or cultivation capabilities; construction or acquisition of domestic retail facilities for distribution of cannabis under the Cannabis Act (Canada), in those provinces which may allow it; construction or acquisition of domestic production facilities, if required to support provincialism within the Cannabis Act (Canada); and general corporate purposes.
+Under the bought deal, the Company issued 8,363,651 common shares for net proceeds of \$109,000 after accounting for underwriting, legal and other costs.
+The Company plans to use the proceeds primarily to fund International strategic investments, including the direct investment in, construction of or acquisition of production facilities in new federally legal markets, all related to cannabis production facilities; strategic investments to enhance the Company's product offerings or cultivation capabilities; construction or acquisition of domestic retail facilities for distribution of cannabis under The Cannabis Act, in those provinces which may allow it; construction of or acquisition of domestic production facilities, if required, to support provincialism within The Cannabis Act; and general corporate purposes.